-Limitations Currently there are two major limitations in the RenderAnts system.
-The first is the geometry scalability.
-We assume grids generated during bound-split and their bounding boxes fit in GPU memory.
-This may be problematic for production scenes that contain a large number of primitives.
-For instance, increasing the number of hairs in Fig. 16 to 600K would break the assumption and make the system crash.
-Also, a huge number of sample points will be created for scenes that contain a lot of transparent and fine geometry.
+geometry.
 For example, 24.0G samples are generated in the hair scene.
-The sampling scheduler splits the image region into small sampling regions (see Fig. 16(c)).
+The sampling scheduler splits the image region into small sampling regions (see Fig. 13(c)).
 Increasing the number of hairs would result in more sample points and smaller sampling regions, greatly reducing the degree of parallelism and slowing down the rendering performance.
 In the extreme case, the system will crash if a single pixel contains substantial sample points that are too many to be stored in GPU memory.
+Note that using smaller buckets cannot resolve the limitation completely because we need to know the bounding boxes of all primitives before we can do the culling with the bucket.
 A complete solution to this limitation is a virtual memory system with paging and is left for future research.
 Another limitation is motion/focal blur.
 Our current accumulation buffer based algorithm is more of a proof-of-concept approach and is not intended for actual production.
 Efficient production-quality motion/focal blur on the GPU is a non-trivial task that should be investigated in future work.